If you are unable to get to your polling station on polling day you can apply to vote by post or proxy. A proxy is someone who votes on your behalf.

 A proxy vote form can be downloaded here

 The Electoral Registration Officer must receive your completed application form by 5:00 p.m. on the sixth working day before polling day.

 Working days exclude weekends, bank holidays, Good Friday, Christmas Eve and Christmas Day.
 This leaves very little time after an election is announced, so you must complete and return your form as quickly as possible.

 Make sure you have signed and dated the form.
 In the case of an application to vote by proxy at all future elections, you should also ensure that the form is countersigned in the appropriate place.

-If you have applied to vote by proxy and your application is accepted, your proxy will receive a "Proxy Paper" which allows him or her to vote on your behalf on Election Day.
+If your proxy vote application is accepted, your proxy will receive a "Proxy Paper" which contains the information required to vote on your behalf.